-Associate of Science in Construction Inspection - Not for Transfer (AS)
+Associate of Science in Construction Inspection (AS)

 This degree prepares students for entry-level employment in the field of Construction Inspection through the study of residential and commercial building codes, residential and commercial inspection.
 Students will acquire skills in inspection of foundations, walls, roofs, mechanical systems, electrical systems and life safety functions.